mehdigolzadeh/MLEngineer/Sagemaker.md

  * **Amazon SageMaker geospatial:** Gives you the ability to build, train, and deploy geospatial models.
  * **RStudio on Amazon SageMaker:** RStudio is an IDE for R, with a console, syntax-highlighting editor that supports direct code execution, and tools for plotting, history, debugging and workspace management.
  * **SageMaker HyperPod:** SageMaker HyperPod lets you provision resilient clusters for running machine learning (ML) workloads and developing state-of-the-art models such as large language models (LLMs), diffusion models, and foundation models (FMs).

+# Data preparation:
+You can use Amazon **SageMaker Data Wrangler** to import, prepare, transform, visualize and analyze data.
+You can integrate Data Wrangler into your machine learning workflows to simplify and streamline data pre-processing and feature engineering using little to no coding.
+You can also add your own Python scripts and transformations to customize your data prep workflow.

+After you have defined a data prep workflow, or data flow, you can integrate it with **SageMaker Processing**, **SageMaker Pipelines**, and **SageMaker Feature Store**, simplify the task of processing, sharing and storing ML training data.
+You can also export your data flow to a python script and create a custom ML data prep pipeline.

+For fast data preparation at scale, Amazon SageMaker Studio Classic provides a **built-in integration with Amazon EMR**.
+You can use SageMaker Studio Classic to connect to, provision, or manage Amazon EMR clusters from your notebook interface for petabyte-scale data processing, interactive analytics, and machine learning.
+Amazon EMR uses open-source frameworks such as Apache Spark, Apache Hive, or Presto.

+Alternatively, you can use the Apache Spark-based serverless engine from an **AWS Glue** interactive sessions to aggregate and transform data from multiple sources.
+You can aggregate and transform data from your analytics and ETL (extract, transform, and load) pipelines without needing to manage infrastructure.

+You can use **Amazon SageMaker Clarify** to determine whether the data that you’re using to train models or your resulting model encodes any bias.
+SageMaker Clarify can also help you explain models created with tabular, image or NLP data with partial dependence plots, feature importance and more.
+For more information about SageMaker Clarify, see Detect Pre-training Data Bias.